 What do I need to do before FYE?

-- Complete your registration process.
-This may be slightly different for each student so be sure to touch base with your Admissions Counselor for details.
-A few items everyone will need to have completed include:
+2. Complete your registration process.
+This may be slightly different for each student so be sure to touch base with your Admissions Counselor and Student Financial Services for details.
+For more information, click here.

 What do I need to do before the first day of classes?